Skip to main content

 Naloxone (Narcan) is a lifesaving medication that rapidly reverses opioid overdose, and emergency departments are a critical point of care for distribution.
 Sending patients who have experienced an overdose home without naloxone is a missed opportunity that may result in subsequent overdoses and potential fatalities.

-• Increasing the distribution of naloxone, a lifesaving medication, to patients treated for opioid overdose and those at high risk of future overdose within Michigan emergency departments.
+• Increasing the distribution of naloxone, a life saving medication, to patients treated for opioid overdose and those at high risk of future overdose within Michigan emergency departments.

 Kit Contents